rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 hidden: false
 ---

+Next, we are going to discuss the major protocols stipulating the communication between th devices connected to the Internet.

 ## Internet is like an onion

 Internet has layers.
 Different protocols that are responsible for communicating can be grouped